Investigation launched into cause of fire at Salón Varietés theatre in Fuengirola

 An investigation has been launched by the local authorities to discover the cause of a fire that caused damage to the Salón Varietés theatre in Fuengirola on Monday (20 June).

-The fire broke out in the back of the theatre at street level, but emergency services were quickly on the scene and the blaze was brought safely under control.
-Fortunately, no one was injured and damage was limited.
+The fire broke out in the back of the theatre at street level, but emergency services were quickly on the scene and the blaze was brought safely under control, although some damaged was caused to the house and stage area.
+Although there were members of staff in the premises when the fire began, no one was injured.

-The theatre marked its 37th anniversary on Sunday with a celebration party, although there was no one in the premises on Monday when the fire began.

 A spokesperson for the theatre said, “Sadly, there was a fire at the theatre, although it was contained quickly and no one was injured.
-A thorough investigation is underway, after which, we will hopefully know more about how it started.”
+Access has been limited to the police and fire services, who are carrying out a thorough investigation.
+We are waiting to find out more information."